PPontarolo/Number-Guesser/README.md

             -EX: Craig guesses 345.
 Users number is 543.
 Craig's number is lower than the users.
 Craig changes his range from 1-1000 to 346-1000</br>
     -His average guess is 12.5 out of 10 tries.
 7-18 guesses range </br>

+### Craig2.py
+I took a different approach at this.
+I wanted to start the number guess by seeing if the users number is higher or lower than 500. by doing this i have cut the numbers range in half hoping to make it easier for Craig2

 ## User Guess

 User Guess.py